 Halfway around the world at the Casa Rinconada pueblo in Chaco Canyon, a group of Anasazi leaders and priests emerged into pre-dawn coolness, after an all-night ceremony in the Great Kiva.
 They were stunned to see a brilliant new star near the moon, the light so intense they shielded their eyes with their hands.
 They recorded the event with a pictograph under an overhanging cliff, depicting a star next to a crescent moon and a hand.
 What the Chinese and Anasazi saw was the supernova explosion that gave birth to the Crab Nebula.

 The 11th century was the height of Anasazi Culture centered around Chaco Canyon.
 In that 10-mile long canyon, Chacoans had been constructing monumental buildings.
 These Great Houses were built in alignment with solar and lunar positions on specific dates of the year.
 Hundreds of miles of roads were built to connect the canyon with outlier communities.
-The largest Great House, Pueblo Bonita, had 800 rooms and stood five-story high.
+At the center of the canyon lied the largest Great House, Pueblo Bonito.
+It had 800 rooms and stood five-story high.
 Curiously, most of the rooms were never lived in, nor were there enough hearths to support the residents if all the rooms were occupied.
-Many of the rooms were filled with beautiful pottery and luxury items like exotic birds and gemstones.
+Some of the rooms were filled with beautiful pottery and luxury items like exotic birds and gemstones.
 One particular room was used as a crypt for burial of 14 individuals over the span of three centuries.

 By 1130 AD, their dynasty started to crumble.
 A prolong drought that lasted 50 years rendered the ruling class insupportable.
 Social collapse led to widespread violence and warfare.
-Peasants fled north and west into remote canyons.
+Peasants fled into remote canyons, settling in highly defensive cliff dwellings.
 By 1150 AD, Chaco Canyon was deserted, all the Great Houses lay empty, the Great Kiva fell silent.

 Target Ruin Pastel on paper Akiko Hirano